Verbreitung der "griechischen" Schriftsysteme und Dialekte - Update!

 [2] Eugene Borza.
 "The lesson is clear: the use of the Greek language as a form of written expression does not by itself identify the ethnicity of a culture". ("In the Shadow of Olympus -The Emergence of Macedon", p.
 94.)

-"As the Macedonians settled the region following the expulsion of existing peoples, theyprobably introduced their own customs and language(s)there is no evidence that theyadapted any existing language, even though they were now in contact with neighboringpopulations who spoke a variety of Greek and non-Greek tongues."
+"As the Macedonians settled the region following the expulsion of existing peoples, theyprobably introduced their own customs and language(s); there is no evidence that theyadapted any existing language, even though they were now in contact with neighboringpopulations who spoke a variety of Greek and non-Greek tongues."

 "Hammond's firm conclusion that the Macedonian spoke a distinctive dialect of Aeolic Greek is unconvincing to me, resting as it does on an interpretation of a bit of myth quoted by Hellanicus, who made Aeolus the father of the legendary progenitor Macedon". ("In the Shadow of Olympus" p.92.)